opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 Data Prepper uses the local disk to store metadata required for service-map processing, so we recommend storing only the key fields: `traceId`, `spanId`, `parentSpanId`, `spanKind`, `spanName` and `serviceName`.
 The service-map plugin stores only two files, each of which stores `window_duration` seconds of data.
 As an example, testing with a throughput of `3000 spans/second` resulted in the total disk usage of `4 MB`.

 Data Prepper also uses the local disk to write logs.
-In the most recent version of Data Prepper, you can redirect the logs to the path of your preference.
+In the most recent version of Data Prepper, you can redirect the logs to the path you prefer.

 ### AWS